hpepper/idea-to-product/sad2md/README.md

  but in the recursive function, print a and b name in the same line create the diagram nodename by removing all spaces from the titel of the a and b component then have the mermaid lead-in and lead out in the parrent function( I thing iew packet riender fnction.)

+TODO the related view

+* The order number is used used within a style, and is the last part of the section name(z.y.z)